PdxCodeGuild/class_shark/4 Django/docs/Django Quickstart.md

 ## Create a Route to the View

 - Create a `urls.py` inside your app
-- Add a route in your app's `urls.py` which points to the the view
+- Add a route in your app's `urls.py` which points to the view
 - Add an `app_name` to be able to look up paths when you render a template

 ```python